academe/OmniPay-Payone/README.md

 So long as the notification is valid, you can also get the status of the transaction.
-The following table lists the way this driver maps the status and and the event (the `txaction`) to Omnipay's overall status values:
+The following table lists the way this driver maps the status and and the event (the `txaction`) to Omnipay's overall status values ("-" neans "anything"):

 | transaction_status | txaction | Overall transaction status | Notes |
 | ------------------ | -------- | -------------------------- | ----- |